mfransham/puma-cz-cw-dorn-rep/README.md

 - calculates the proportion of PUMA population in each CZ (variable 'afactor')
 - checks the same results are obtained as David Dorn's published table

+`puma-cz-dorn-replication.do`

+- as above, but with Stata 17

-Stata code will hopefully follow, along with code that constructs lookups to 2010 commuting zones produced by [Fowler and Jensen](https://sites.psu.edu/psucz/data/).
+This may later be supplemented with code that constructs lookups to 2010 commuting zones produced by [Fowler and Jensen](https://sites.psu.edu/psucz/data/).